mIwr/SwPSSH/README.md

 ## Introduction

-The library allows to parse/serialize PSSH boxes with Widevine or PlayReady payload
+The library allows to parse/serialize PSSH boxes with Widevine, PlayReady or Nagra payload

 macOS 10.13+ and iOS 11.0+ are supported by the module code base.
 Other platforms (watchOS 4.0+, tvOS 11.0+, Windows, Linux, Android) have experimental support